dyladan/dyladan.github.io/_posts/shuffle.md

 ### Aside from saving time, why are programmers always told not to write code that has been written for us?

+Short answer: you don't know what you don't know.

+Long answer:

 Imagine you were writing an application in which you needed to shuffle a string.
 Instead of looking up the standard library function, you decided to implement it yourself because a shuffle is a simple piece of code and it would